ognistik/alfred-pasteflow/README.md

   <summary><b>👇️ Let's break down how this works in different scenarios.</b></summary>

 **Stack (Top-to-Bottom)**:
-- If you set the "next" item somewhere in the middle of your list, PasteFlow treats all items **above** it as already processed.
+- If you set the "next item" somewhere in the middle of your list, PasteFlow treats all items **above** it as already processed.
 - New items will automatically be inserted at the "next item" position, **not at the top of the list**.
 This is because the sorting logic of the stack & processing order dictate that **the user wants to use the most recent item next.**
 - This allows you to continue processing from a specific point in your list, rather than always starting from the top.